the web site of

 for Trinity College of Quezon City (1980-81)

-He taught the following psychology subjects: General Psychology, Educational Psychology, Social Psychology, Industrial Psychology, Psychological Assessment, Theories of Personality, Group Dynamics and Human Relations.
+He taught the following psychology subjects: General Psychology, Educational Psychology, Social Psychology, Industrial Psychology, Psychological Assessment, Theories of Personality, Group Dynamics and Human Relations, The Process of Values Development, Basic Counseling Skills.

 Earnest's Educational Background